Larrychi101/sologid-tech-hub/README.md

 # sologid-tech-hub

-A platform that empowers Africa-focused skilled professionals to transform their intellectual capabilities into manufacturing technology startup
+A platform that empowers Africa-focused skilled professionals to transform their intellectual capabilities into Ai of things startup.